Kshitij-Jadhav/CCTech-Intermediate/leapYear/Readme.md

-Task : Is the given year a leap year or not
+Task : Is the given year a leap year or not<br/>
 Test Cases
 - test 1 = if 4 then result true
 - test 2 = if 100 then result false